apologeticcookie/phodome/_STYLE-GUIDE.md

 ### Code density

-* Conserve line quantity by minimizing the number lines you write in.
+* Conserve line quantity by minimizing the number of lines you write in.
 The more concisely your code is written, the more context can be seen in one screen.
 * Conserve line length by minimizing the amount of complexity you put on each line.
 Long lines are difficult to read.
 Rather than a character count limit, I recommend limiting the amount of complexity you put on a single line.
 Try to make it easily read in one glance.
 This goal is in conflict with the line quantity goal, so you must do your best to balance them.

 ### Comments